-- Loss of a strategic partner - · Deterioration in relationship with one of our strategic stakeholder

-- · Profitability adversely affected in the event of termination of agreements or less favourable renewal terms. - Ineffective partnerships.

-- · Sustained collaboration with our international partners to enable rapid achievement of goals and continued expansion of portfolio and markets. - Leverage partnerships to increase positive social and environmental impacts.

-- Management focus on regular interaction with our strategic partners. - · Engagement in joint projects and business planning with a focus on strategic issues affecting growth. - · Participation in senior management
+Risk Impacts and opportunities Mitigation Loss of a strategic partner Deterioration in relationship with one of our strategic stakeholder Potential impacts Profitability adversely affected in the event of termination of agreements or less favourable renewal terms.
+Ineffective partnerships.
+Associated opportunities Sustained collaboration with our international partners to enable rapid achievement of goals and continued expansion of portfolio and markets.
+Leverage partnerships to increase positive social and environmental impacts.
+Management focus on regular interaction with our strategic partners.
+Engagement in joint projects and business planning with a focus on strategic issues affecting growth.
+Participation in senior management forums.